FruitbatM/trail-run-adventures/TESTING.md

 ### countryfield.js

 - There are no errors
-- There is one warning for unneccessary semicolon
+- There is one warning for unnecessary semicolon

 <h2 align="center"><img src="readme-files/testing/validation_countryfield_js.jpg" alt="JS validation for countryfield.js file" target="_blank" width="60%" height="60%"></h2>